kevinding0218/InterviewDocuments/Q and A/Web API/REST vs RPC vs GraphQL.md

 ##### Cons
 - Discovery is difficult: it is not possible to assume operations available on resources because they are not standardized like rest apis
 - Limited Standardization: can become tedious to work with referencing documentation becomes super important
-- Leads to function explosion:
+- Leads to function explosion: over time as features are added to your products the number of endpoints representing these functions can grow out of control this leads to function explosion overall.
+- Overall RPC apis are good for apis exposing actions rather than crude-like operations
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5MzkzNjE1NiwtMTg2NDY1OTU5MCwtMT
+eyJoaXN0b3J5IjpbMjA1MzgwMzAwMSwtMTg2NDY1OTU5MCwtMT
 gzNzY5NjQ4LDM3OTU0MjYxMyw3NDIwMjk5MDAsLTExMDgyMzk5
 MDZdfQ==
 -->